CKrawczyk/DISCnet_workshop/docs/source/the_task.md

-# The Task
+# The task

 In this workshop we will all be helping to write a single python package.
 This package will be used to process the results of a [test Zooniverse project](https://www.zooniverse.org/projects/cmk24/testing/classify).
-In this Zooniverse project volunteers are asked to draw some shapes, describe, or label features on stock cat images.
+In this Zooniverse project volunteers are asked to answer some questions, count, and label features on stock images of cats.

 ## The data

-The data comes in the from of a [Zooniverse classification](https://help.zooniverse.org/next-steps/data-exports/#classification-export) CSV file.
-An example of the data can be found in the `example_data` folder of the repository.
-Each row of the data contains one classification with the `annotations` column containing the answers the volunteer gave for each task they worked through.
+The data comes as a [Zooniverse classification export](https://help.zooniverse.org/next-steps/data-exports/#classification-export), a CSV file containing one row for every classification made on the project.
+An example of this data file can be found in the `example_data` folder of the repository.
+The link above contains an explanation of what data is contained within the data export, we will mostly be working with the `annotations` column.

 The project's workflow has:
-- A question task
+- A question task (task label`T0`)
-- A text task
+- A text task (task label`T1`)
-- A point drawing task
+- A point drawing task (task label`T2`)
-- A circle drawing task
+- A circle drawing task (task label`T3`)
-- A rectangle drawing task
+- A rectangle drawing task (task label`T4`)

+The example data provided is enough for understanding the data format and writing the code specifications.
 To generate the full data set we will all spend some time classifying on this project and generate a data export in the afternoon.

-### The data analysis plan
+## The data analysis plan

 For the data analysis we want to do two things:

 1. **Extract** the relevant data for each task into a **flat** CSV file (one file per task type)
 2. **Reduce** all extracts from the same subject to find a consensus answer for each task

+This workshop is more focused on the "how to write code" more than the results of the data analysis.
+Don't worry about getting the analysis "correct" or even finishing both tasks above, instead focus on the process of writing code in a team.

-#### The code structure
+## The code structure

 We will use this space to plan out our code structure.